 As we’ve said many times before, if it’s too good to be true, it probably is.

 ‘There was no warning’

-Penny (she has requested we don’t use her last name) was looking for better returns at the beginning of June, so she looked around online and put her details into a site (she could not recall the name so we could warn others about it).
+Penny (she has requested we don’t use her last name) was looking for better returns at the beginning of June 2020, so she looked around online and entered her details into a site (she could not recall the name so we could warn others about it).